akaszynski/keepa/README.rst

         offer_times.append(times)
         offer_prices.append(prices)

-    # you can aggregrate these using np.hstack or plot at the history individually
+    # you can aggregate these using np.hstack or plot at the history individually
     import matplotlib.pyplot as plt
     for i in range(len(offer_prices)):
         plt.step(offer_times[i], offer_prices[i])